sn0w12/ComfyUI-Sn0w-Scripts/README.md

 ## Image Processing
 Nodes that are specifically for generating and processing images.

-### Simple Sampler
+### Simple Sampler Custom
-> Ksampler Advanced that takes in width, height, positive and negative.
-Outputs image, positive and negative conditioning.
+> Ksampler with more settings and optional inputs.
+Support for custom schedulers
 > <details>
 >    <summary>ℹ️ <i>See More Information</i></summary>
 >
->    - Made to keep workflows more clean without latent images and text encodes.
+>    - Can take both text and conditioning as positive and negative input.
+>    - Can take a latent image or can generate one if none is provided.
+>    - Supports schedulers such as align your steps, you can also create your own sampler in `src/custom_schedulers/`, make sure to follow the example provided in `get_sigmas_sigmoid.py`.
+>    - You can also just get the sigmas from any of the scheduler nodes and drag them into `sigmas (optional)`, if you do the scheduler widget will not be used.
 >
 >    ![Simple Sampler](./imgs/simple_sampler.png)
 >    </details>